awietek/ed_basics/README.rst

 Exercises
 -------------
-The exercises will be uploaded on friday.
+The exercises can be found in the file exercises.pdf_.

 Developer
 -------------